Choosing the Right Ticket Status Colors in HaloPSA

 MSPs weren’t talking about emergencies.
 They meant the small stuff.
 The not-yet-broken-but-might-be.
 The features that got launched but never rolled out.
 The bugs they forgot to follow up on.
 The process that made sense when they built it... but not anymore.

-So we listened and built out a Proactive Support offering for teams like yours.
+So we listened and built out our Monthly Support offerings for teams like yours.
 Support that pays attention, leveraging the best of Rising Tide to make the best of your systems.
 It’s not reactive.
 It’s not rushed.
 It’s not about being broken.
+It’s about staying in control, without wasting time figuring out where to start.

 What You Get Each Month